Share this Article

 Ian also noted that as the equities markets continue to fall, his clients' liquid asset portfolios are moving downward in tandem, and it is changing how they navigate purchase opportunities, as well as the scope of the projects they’re willing to take on with a bit less liquidity to spend on them.
 Particularly with post-close reno, clients nearly always fund their projects with savings stuffed away in securities portfolios, as renovation loans aren't easy to find.

-The pandemic may improve.
+The timeline works for you.
 You are about to begin the design phase of your renovation, which can take four to six months on average (with six being the average at Bolster).
-As such, the public health crisis wrought by coronavirus may have improved or blown over altogether.
+Although NYC is still on “pause” through May 15th, this will eventually (albeit slowly) be lifted.
+Other states that are starting to open back up have cited industries like construction to open up first.
 Architects and procurement specialists will know which products should be specified or not as a result of having handled renovations that were further advanced in the process.
 Relax, breathe, and enjoy the design phase!

 You’ve spent months planning your renovation.
 Armed with plans and permits, you are ready to start with construction.